apachecn/pytorch-doc-zh/docs/1.0/nn.md

 This `momentum` argument is different from one used in optimizer classes and the conventional notion of momentum.
 Mathematically, the update rule for running statistics here is ![](img/05beed2a6202dfed2f2c4d1ddf9f445f.jpg), where ![](img/9d834e987d38585c39d150fe8f46bc74.jpg) is the estimated statistic and ![](img/22c5ed7653e3fae804006a00210327fc.jpg) is the new observed value.

-Because the Batch Normalization is done over the &lt;cite&gt;C&lt;/cite&gt; dimension, computing statistics on &lt;cite&gt;(N, H, W)&lt;/cite&gt; slices, it’s common terminology to call this Spatial Batch Normalization.
+Because the Batch Normalization is done over the `C` dimension, computing statistics on `(N, H, W)` slices, it’s common terminology to call this Spatial Batch Normalization.

 | Parameters: |